Chronic Care Checklist for Preceptors

 Students will be introduced to the obstacles that patients face and the resources that patients access in living with disability in their homes and communities, or dealing with dying, outside of the hospital ward or clinic visit.

-Chronic Care curriculum requirements are available at the Chronic Care Catalyst page and include required readings, logging patient visits, completing online geriatric education session, participation in a video curriculum, completeing an ADL assessment, and required write-ups: home visit write-up and presentation, comprehensive geriatric or rehab patient write-up, and a write-up of a therapist observation/interview; as well as monthly particiation in UW TelePain session (students to email Cara Towle at firstname.lastname@example.org when they attend a TelePain, letting her know that they are a WRITE student).
+Chronic Care curriculum requirements, are available at the Chronic Care Catalyst page and include required readings, logging patient visits, completing online geriatric education session, participation in a video curriculum, completeing an ADL assessment, and required write-ups: home visit write-up and presentation, comprehensive geriatric or rehab patient write-up, and a write-up of a therapist observation/interview; as well as monthly particiation in UW TelePain session (students to email Cara Towle at email@example.com when they attend a TelePain, letting her know that they are a WRITE student).
 It is expected that students complete chronic care curriculum requirements throughout WRITE with a minimum goal of completing at least two assignments every four weeks.

 Chronic Care Goals and Objectives